forestryio/forestry.io/hugo/content/blog/automatically-publish-scheduled-posts-for-static-site.md

 This configuration defines a function called `publish` that will run every hour.
 You can adjust this by modifying the `schedule` parameter.

 The variables in the `environment` section are passed to the function as environment variables.
 This is how we will configure the publisher.
-Change `author_name` and `author_email` to whatever you want, and add the repositories you want to publish to the `repos` variable.
+Change `author_name` and `author_email` to your desired Git signature, and add the repositories you want to publish to the `repos` variable.
 Separate multiple repos with a semicolon.

 #### Adding Your Github Access Token